BioComputingUP/GeomeTRe/README.md

 # GeomeTRe

-**GeomeTRe** is a Python package developed to calculate geometrical parameters of repeat proteins.
+GeomeTRe calculates geometrical properties of tandem repeat proteins.
-Repeat proteins are characterized by repeated patterns in their structures, and understanding their geometry—such as curvature, twist, and pitch—is essential for studying their stability and classification.
-**GeomeTRe** uses data from RepeatsDB and PDB structures, employing method of circular fitting to provide fast and accurate analysis of these parameters, offering a comprehensive solution for structured tandem repeat proteins -**STRPs**.
+It requires a protein structure and the start and end positions of each repeat unit (with optional insertion positions) as input.
+If insertion positions are provided, those segments are excluded to improve accuracy.

+For most known STRPs, repeat unit and insertion coordinates are available from the manually curated [RepeatsDB](https://repeatsdb.org/) database.

-It takes about 2 minutes to calculate 100 structures with 10 threads and a SSD disk, excluding time to download structures.
+It takes about 2 minutes to calculate 100 structures with 10 threads and a SSD disk.

 ## Algorithm

-### Rotation

-The tool first computes the rotation between units in the following way:
-Starting with sliding windows of 6 units, projecting them on a plane with PCA, and finding the rotation center as the center of the widest circular crown containining all of them.
-Then reverse the PCA transformation to get the center of rotation in the 3D space.
-After for each pair of units, it finds a center of rotation for that pair as the center of rotation found by a window including that pair the corresponded to the largest crown.

-### Twist, pitch and handedness

-We proceed selecting a sliding pair of consecutive units.
-Then for each unit of the pair, the program computes two reference axes (twist and pitch axis).
-The pitch axis is the vector connecting the geometric center to the center of rotation relative to that pair.
-The twist axis is the vector connecting the two barycenters, orthogonalized w.r.t. the two different pitch axes.
-Then for each pair of units, we rotate them to bring their axes into correspondence to the standard axes (twist to (1,0,0), pitch to (0,1,0)).
-We use TM-align to find the best rotation that overlaps the first unit to the second one.
-Then we decompose the rotation of the alignment w.r.t. the reference axes of the first unit to find the pitch, twist and handedness, using Euler angles.
+The algorithm computes the three Tait-Bryan angles - yaw, pitch, and roll - by simulating an airplane traversing the protein from its N-terminus to C-terminus.
+In this analogy, the airplane points to the centroid of the next repeat unit, and the angles correspond to the maneuvers required to move from one unit to the next.

+The algorithm also determines handedness, defined by the roll direction of movement (clockwise/right-handed or anticlockwise/left-handed), and the sign of the pitch (positive for upward, negative for downward movement).

 ## Installation